GIV-UCalgary/GIV-Website/content/authors/christopher-mossman/_index.md

 - M.Sc.
 Students
 ---

-Christopher is an NSERC summer research student who has just completed his Bachelor degree.
-He will begin his MSc studies in the GIV research group come Fall 2020.
+Christopher is an MSc student whose research focuses on applying Augmented Reality to 3D printed objects.